-The division’s commitment to research, in part funded through National Institutes of Health grants and conducted at the Advanced Liver Therapies Research Center at St. Luke’s Medical Center, gives patients access to the latest clinical trials, including those testing therapies for chronic viral hepatitis B and C infections and treatments for thrombocytopenia in liver disease.
+The Division of Abdominal Transplantation’s commitment to research, in part funded through National Institutes of Health grants and conducted at the Advanced Liver Therapies Research Center at Baylor St. Luke’s Medical Center, gives patients access to the latest clinical trials, including those testing therapies for chronic viral hepatitis B and C infections and treatments for thrombocytopenia in liver disease.

 Advanced Liver Therapies Research

-Advanced Liver Therapies at St. Luke's is a clinical research center for liver diseases affiliated with the Baylor College of Medicine.
+Advanced Liver Therapies is a clinical research center for liver diseases.
 The mission is to conduct clinical studies designed to advance the science and practice of hepatology and liver transplantation.
 We endorse and practice the highest standards of ethical research, while providing opportunities for all patients to participate in clinical trials.

 - Hepatitis C